Criminal Defense Attorney in Jacksonville, FLCriminal Defense Areas of Practice

-The attorneys at Johnson and Lufrano, P.A. offer free consultations, so there’s no reason to delay getting the advice you need to make good decisions about how to proceed with your case.
+The law firm of Lufrano Legal, P.A. offer free consultations, so there’s no reason to delay getting the advice you need to make good decisions about how to proceed with your case.

 Why do I need a criminal defense lawyer?

-How do I know if an attorney is right for me?
+How do I know if a criminal defense lawyer is right for me?

 First and foremost, it’s important that your criminal defense attorney have in-depth knowledge of Florida criminal law and local courtroom procedures.
-The Jacksonville criminal defense lawyers at Johnson and Lufrano, P.A. have extensive criminal trial and appellate experience.
-We are the only local law firm with attorneys who are Board Certified in both Criminal Trial and Criminal Appellate law.
+The Jacksonville criminal defense lawyer at Lufrano Legal, P.A. has extensive criminal trial experience.

-But, we know that knowledge and experience are just one aspect of great service to our clients.
+But, the firm knows that knowledge and experience are just one aspect of great service to our clients.
 That’s why we go above and beyond with every client.
 We’ll listen to your concerns, investigate your case, and tailor our approach to your circumstances and priorities.
 We’re accessible, and you will always be up to date on what is happening with your case.

 Does it ever make sense to plead guilty?